-Visit our Tips for Coexistence page to learn about preventing human conflicts; remember that it is always good to be prepared for an encounter.
-You should always carry bear spray while recreating in bear country.
+Bears are an important part of our wild heritage.
+Learning all you can about bears and how to live compatibly in bear country helps preserve the important wild nature of bear habitat.
+Bear attacks are rare though thousands of people live, work and recreate in bear country.
+Bears are far more likely to enhance your wilderness experience than spoil it.
+However, it is always good to be prepared for an encounter.
+Always carry bear spray while recreating in bear country.
 Remember, there is no fool-proof way of dealing with a bear encounter: each bear and encounter is different.
 Knowing how to interpret their behavior and how to act responsibly is part of the pleasure of sharing our environment with wild bears.

 Bear Body Language